Why Choose NMOC

 Admission

-• As this is a post secondary program, all applicants must also provide proof of completion of a minimum of 2 years of post secondary training in a discipline with a focus on human anatomy and physiology from a recognized institution.
+• As this is a post-secondary program, provide proof of completion of a minimum of two (2) years of post-secondary education from a recognized institution, in a discipline with a focus on human anatomy and physiology

 • Provide current Standard First Aid and CPR C certification